pronopython/rugivi/README.md

 |o                |Pause image server (troubleshooting)                                                |
 |p                |Pause crawler (troubleshooting)                                                     |
 |e                |Generate and export world map as png file                                           |

+To make `t` and `s` work, you must have the fapel-system installed and make sure, that the correct python executable is set in RuGiVis config file (this should work out of the box for Ubuntu and Windows but I could not check all possibilities).

 # Quitting RuGiVi